 The subsections here fall into four categories of testing: testing the Ethernet Adapter (test 1 and 2), testing LAN Functionality (tests 3, 4 and 5), testing Internet connectivity (tests 6 and 7), and diagnosing a slow network (tests 8, 9 and 10).
 Within each category, there are two or three tests to perform.
 The basic approach is to check the adapter itself to see if the problem is within the computer's own hardware.
 If these tests pass, we move out from the system under test to the LAN.
 Network-wise, this is the next link in the change.
 If the LAN tests pass then we move outward again to the Internet connection (also called the Wide Area Network or WAN).
 The four category covers the case where the Internet connection is not down, but the performance is not what it once was or seems slower than it is advertised at.
 Finally, there is a short section that discusses useful tools for diagnosing networks.

 Whenever an Ethernet adapter is installed, it's good to make a quick check that they have been recognized and the drivers are installed.
 This may not be easy to do with some devices like networked printers (which is fine since those are usually installed and tested at the factory), but for Windows-based PCs, there are some easy tests that can be done.
 If you can't get similar successful results to those you will see in this section, then your Ethernet card/port/adapter is not properly installed or the drivers it relies are not properly installed.
 You'll likely just be wasting your time to even try to go on.
 These tests are simple, but it's also essential that your Ethernet ports pass.

 The first test is to just verify that the Ethernet port is recognized by your operating system.
-The graphics in this section were taken from a mix of Windows 2000, XP and Vista machines.
-Most were captured using a laptop with Windows 2000 Professional installed on it.
+The graphics in this section were taken from a mix of Windows 2000, XP and Vista, Windows 7, and Windows 10 machines.
 (That gives you an idea just how long this has been an issue, too.)
-In most of the tests, Windows XP, Vista and Windows 7 machines have the same tools with a slightly different look.
+In most of the tests, the various flavors of Windows machines have the same tools with a slightly different look.

 Even if your Windows computer came with an Ethernet port pre-installed or built-in, it's good to make these checks.
-Occasionally, manufacturers forget to install the drivers for some of their devices and sometimes another driver installed for another device can interfere with the LAN driver.
+Occasionally, manufacturers forget to install the drivers for some of their devices and sometimes a driver installed for some completely different device can interfere with the LAN driver.
 Lately, this occurs most often when performing a major upgrade (such as upgrading from Windows 7 to Windows 10).

 In Windows XP, the System Properties dialog window will appear as shown to the right.
 Click on the Hardware tab and then the Device Manager button.